JiasenZheng/Marker_Assembling_Robot/README.md

 4) manipulation_local provides manipulation services for moving in between trays
 5) manipulation_pnp provides pick and place services between the feed and assembly trays
 6) debug_manipulation logs the external forces experienced by the robot
+7) plan_scene provides a planning scene for simulation based motion planning in Moveit
+8) limit_set provides services to be used with the franka_control file launched prior to Moveit being launched.
+It allows the user to reconfigure the collision limits on the robot.

+Simulation with RVIZ can be run by running the following commands:
+`roslaunch group4 planning_sim.launch`

+Manipulation also relies on a python package called manipulation with translational, array position, and verification utilities.

 ### Vision
 #### Install OpenCV